sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 1. ```curl -LO mrchromebox.tech/firmware-util.sh```
 2. Optional ```sudo install -Dt /usr/local/bin -m 755 firmware-util.sh```
 3. ```sudo bash firmware-util.sh```

-Unscrew specific flat head screw :
+Hardware preparation :
+- Open all 4 screws
+- Unscrew firmware locking (specific) flat head screw , it used to be just upside corner of RAMs(right side).
+There are 4 screws attached with motherboard, 3 same type, this is only one different(flat head).

 Step 1 : Start Recovery Mode
 insert Pin and press power button.